clarknotkent/Thesis/README.md

 - SMS Quick Reference: docs/SMS_QUICK_REFERENCE.md
 If you encounter a broken link, check docs/INDEX.md for the original → new path mapping.
 ├── services/                # Business logic (SMS, notifications)

+## 📦 Large files policy

+To keep the repository healthy and within GitHub limits, avoid committing large, generated change-report artifacts.
+These are ignored via `.gitignore`:

+- `*git-change-report-*.txt`
+- `*git-change-report-*.patch`
+- `*git-change-report-*.diff`

+If you generate these reports for local review, keep them untracked.
+If long-term storage is required, prefer an external storage location or Git LFS in a separate archival repo.